codecrafters-io/build-your-own-shell/stage_descriptions/redirection-03-el9.md

 ./your_program.sh
 ```

-It'll then send a series of commands to your shell, executing commands and appending their output to a file:
+It will then send a series of commands to your shell, executing commands, and appending their output to a file:

 ```bash
 $ ls /tmp/baz >> /tmp/bar/bar.md